 While the article doesn’t mention it, part of the problem was not only that the firms didn’t want to hire Jews, but that clients often did not wish to have Jewish attorneys work on their cases.
 We’re talking about the ’40s, ’50s, ’60s, and even ’70s for some of these firms.
 Slowly but surely, however, the market changed and Jews, who often were compelled to form their own firms because they couldn’t find jobs at the best firms in town, were able to find areas of practice that were not areas of focus for the big firms and mined these specialties to develop into much larger firms.
 Slowly, the Jewish firms grew in prominence to rival the non-Jewish firms.
 It also turns out that as these specialty areas like litigation and bankruptcy became lucrative practices, that unspoken bigotry began to break down – apparently money spoke to the formerly closed-minded firms and when they wanted to bring in successful practitioners in these practices where they did not possess expertise or a pool of clients, they ended up hiring Jewish partners.

 Once those walls had broken down, these firms began to evolve into what they are today where there seems to be no or very little bias in the legal marketplace and you can find Jewish and non-Jewish practitioners at both the historically Protestant firms as well as at the historically Jewish firms.
 The article points to Joseph Shenker, an ordained Orthodox Jewish rabbi, who is now the vice-Chairman of Sullivan & Cromwell, a pre-eminent firm and, as one can tell by its name, not one of the ‘Jewish firms.”
+These days, law firms get to focus on more important matters, such as how to market their business in an increasingly digital world.
+Many firms decide to go down the route of looking for Criminal Defense SEO help, which is seen as an effective, modern method of bringing a company into today’s digital stratosphere.

 It’s a fascinating article and well worth the read.
 Here are some highlights: